CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 #### Log in: client credential

 Use the client credential method when user permission is not required to access data.
 For example, an app that requests access to an API.
 In the SDK, the app requests an access token by sending its credentials (client ID and client secret) to the CA Mobile API Gateway.
-If the app credentials are valid, the MAG returns an access token to the app.
+If the app credentials are valid, the MAG authenticates by returning an access token to the app.

 ```
 // Set grant flow to client credentials
 MAS.SetGrantFlow(MASConstants.MasGrantFlowClientCredentials);
 ```

-#### Log in: username and password
+#### Log in: Explicit username and password

+In this flow, the user gives their credentials (username and password) directly to the app.
+There is no need for a client secret.
+The app requests an access token from the MAG.
+If the username and password are valid, the MAG authenticates by returning an access token to the app.

 ```c#
 MASUser.Login("admin", "7layer".ToCharArray(), loginCallback);